arnesson/cordova-plugin-firebase/README.md

 var number = '+441234567890';
 var timeOutDuration = 60;
 var fakeVerificationCode = '123456';
+var awaitingSms = false;

 window.FirebasePlugin.verifyPhoneNumber(function(credential) {

     if(credential.instantVerification){
+        if(awaitingSms){
+            awaitingSms = false;
+            // the Android device used auto-retrieval to extract and submit the verification code in the SMS so dismiss user input UI dismissUserPromptToInputCode();
+        }
         signInWithCredential(credential);
     }else{
+        awaitingSms = true;
         promptUserToInputCode() // you need to implement this .then(function(userEnteredCode){
+                awaitingSms = false;
                 credential.code = userEnteredCode; // set the user-entered verification code on the credential object signInWithCredential(credential);
             });